Castile soap uses for your every day life! Learn the many ways that you can use castile soap as a natural cleaning alternative for your home & body!

 Castile soap is gentle enough that it can be used on your face as a facial wash.
 To make a simple makeup remover, combine 1/4 cup of castile soap, 2 tablespoons of coconut oil, and 1/2 cup of distilled water into a small container or bottle.
 Apply with cloths or cotton swaps to remove your makeup and eye makeup.

 —Keep your looking young with this Homemade Face Moisturizer.

 It can often be tough to find a dish soap to cut the grease on dirty dishes, that’s also natural and pure.
 Castile Soap does an excellent job.
 Since it comes in liquid form, as well as bar form, it’s easy to add a teaspoon to your dishwater.
 It cleans dishes easily, and doesn’t irritate the skin on your hands at the same time!

 —Learn how to make your own Homemade Dish Soap.

 If you don’t wash your dishes by hand, and use a dishwasher instead, you can also use Castile Soap as a dishwasher detergent!
 Water down a cup of the soap with some water, and a few ounces of lemon juice.
 Add a few teaspoons to the pre-wash slot, and add several ounces of vinegar to the regular wash slot on the soap dispensers in your dishwasher!
 It works great, and doesn’t leave a white, filmy residue like normal dishwasher detergents!

-You can easily water it down, since Castile Soap can be pretty concentrated, and use it in a spray bottle for easy cleaning around the house.
+Castile Soap can be pretty concentrated but you can easily water it down and use it in a spray bottle for easy cleaning around the house.
 I use about ¼ cup to every 32 oz of water, and mix well.
 Shake to combine the ingredients, and then wait for the bubbles to reside to use.
 Add essential oils for scent, if desired.